lanagarmire/deep-review/sections/04_study.md

 use interesting network architectures to approach single-cell data.
 [@tag:Shaham2016_batch_effects] could fit here.*

+Well... there are more and more DL based papers on single-cells are published recently.
+I can provide some summary on this aspect, we are doing single-cell focused research.

 ### Metagenomics

 **TODO: Add reference tags to this section**